Zuzze/python-machine-learning/README.md

 print(cv_results)
 ```

-#### 2.2.2 Regularized regression
+#### 2.3.2 Regularized regression

-In linear regression, large coefficients can lead to overfitting => Penalizing large coefficients = Regularization
+- In linear regression, large coefficients can lead to overfitting => Penalizing large coefficients = Regularization
+- Regularization helps to address the problem of over-fitting training data by restricting the model's coefficients.

 ##### Ridge regression